What is Housing Fraud?

 CBH are involved in a campaign against people who illegally sublet their homes.
 We have teamed up with other social landlords in the area to tackle the problem.

-If you want to help us and your Community, please give us any information that you have on anybody that you know is committing Housing Fraud in a Colchester Borough Homes managed property.
+If you want to help us, and your Community, please give us any information that you have on anybody that you think is committing Housing Fraud in a Colchester Borough Homes managed property.

 Any information that you give us will be treated in strict confidence.